.

 Prevention Strategies for Specimen Swapping

-• Use at least two unique patient identifiers (examples include name, date of birth, and medical record number) to verify the patient’s identity at every step of the testing process.
+• Multiple Patient Identifiers: Require verification using at least two unique patient identifiers (full name, date of birth, or medical record number) at every stage of testing.

-• Implement barcode or radio-frequency identification scanning (RFID) at multiple points in the testing workflow to ensure that the specimen and patient information match.
+• Barcode or RFID Scanning: Implement barcode or radio-frequency identification scanning (RFID) at multiple points in the testing workflow to ensure that the specimen and patient information match.

-• Use tamper-evident seals on specimen containers and conduct routine inspections to confirm they remain secure and untouched.
+• Tamper-Evident Controls: Use tamper-evident seals on specimen containers and perform routine inspections to verify integrity.

-• Conduct regular training sessions that reinforce proper specimen identification techniques.
+• Ongoing Staff Education: Conduct regular training sessions focused on proper identification and handling protocols.

-• Install surveillance cameras in specimen storage and processing areas to monitor staff activity and identify irregular actions.
+• Monitoring and Oversight: Utilize surveillance or access controls in specimen storage and processing areas to deter and detect irregular activity.

 Contamination